 There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HAV NAT.
 If screening is performed in minipools, UK Blood Services must ensure that HAV RNA can be detected at a level that will ensure a negative HAV NAT in the homogenous plasma pool.
-Currently HAV RNA standardised run central is not available from NIBSC or PEI.
+Currently HAV RNA standardised run control material is not available from NIBSC or PEI.

-- The assay must include a specific internal control for each test performed. - No series of tests should be considered acceptable unless the "result of the assay" manufacturer's "controls and" QC requirements in the IFU have been met, and the results of any additional quality control samples used have satisfied the criteria laid down. - "If an additional quality control is run on each series of tests, it should be a CE or UKCA marked quality control where available and suitable for the purposes of monitoring the performance of in-vitro assays and manufactured by a different manufacturer to that of the assay."
+- The assay must include a specific internal control for each test performed. - No series of tests should be considered acceptable unless the manufacturer's QC requirements in the IFU have been met, and the results of any additional quality control samples used have satisfied the criteria laid down.